 C4.2.2.2.
-Be able to apply these theories, concepts, and principles through the conduct of PDD examinations which address a wide range of issues both specific and general in nature regarding criminal, intelligence, counterintelligence, and screening situations.
+Apply these theories, concepts, and principles through the conduct of PDD examinations that address a wide range of issues, both specific and general in nature, regarding criminal, intelligence, counterintelligence (CI), and screening situations.

 C4.2.2.3.
-Analyze physiological data to identify psychological attention to stimuli at a level in which highly valid inferences regarding truth and deception can be made.
+Analyze physiological data to identify patterns of arousal on which valid inferences of deception, truthfulness, or concealed knowledge can be based.

 C4.2.2.4.
-Synthesize a broad range of theories and concepts suggested from research material, lectures, and other acquired knowledge; think critically and creatively about the relevance and applicability of the ideas; and formulate effective strategies and examination approaches to address national security, criminal, and intelligence issues.
+Synthesize a broad range of theories and concepts suggested from research material, lectures, and other acquired knowledge; think critically and creatively about the relevance and applicability of the ideas, and formulate effective strategies and examination approaches to address national security, criminal, intelligence, and CI issues.

 C4.2.2.5.
-Incorporate ethical considerations; evaluate the propriety of various alternative methodology designed to address national security, criminal, and intelligence issues; and defend decisions regarding the selection or rejection of alternatives.
+Incorporate ethical considerations, evaluate the propriety of various alternative methodology designed to address national security, criminal, and intelligence issues, and defend decisions regarding the selection or rejection of alternatives.

 C4.2.2.6.
-Participate effectively in laboratory practica and live field applications of various PDD approaches in which learned theories, concepts, and principles are used in solving problems and making decisions.
+Participate effectively in laboratory practica and live field applications of various PDD approaches in which learned theories, concepts, and principles are utilized in solving problems and making decisions.